 Having left Essex in 1984, he was appointed scholar of the Russell Sage Foundation in New York in 1984 before becoming professor of political science at the European University Institute in Florence from 1985 to 1994.
 Beside these more regular affiliations he has taught in many universities around the world, from Leuphana University of Luneburg to the University of Seoul.

 Jean played a pivotal role in the founding of ECPR and served as its Director for the first ten years of its existence.

 His publication profile stretches back so far that a complete list is unavailable, but it numbers at least 29 books.
 In 2004 he was awarded the Johan Skytte Prize for Lifetime Achievement in political science.
 In 2000 he was also awarded a Lifetime Achievement Award from the British Political Studies Association.

 2020 – David Miller

-We are delighted to announce that the biennial ECPR Lifetime Achievement Award will be presented in 2020 to 'a leader, a teacher and a true model for political theorists': David Miller, Senior Research Fellow at Nuffield College, Oxford.
+We are delighted to announce that the biennial ECPR Lifetime Achievement Award in 2020 was presented to 'a leader, a teacher and a true model for political theorists': David Miller, Senior Research Fellow at Nuffield College, Oxford.